sinnwrig/URP-Fog-Volumes/README.md

 ### Usage

-* Add this package through the Package Manager using the option at the top left, symbolized by a plus sign.
-Select the Git URL option at the top left and use the link: [https://github.com/sinnwrig/URP-Fog-Volumes.git].
 * Add the Fog Volume Render Feature to the current active renderer.
 * Create a new Fog Volume in the scene by adding the FogVolume component to any object.
 * Assign a new profile.